AdobeDocs/dynamic-media-classic.en/help/new-ui-2020.md

 +++

 +++**_How are upgrades to Adobe Dynamic Media Classic desktop app enabled?_**
 Following the release of Adobe Dynamic Media Classic desktop app on June 30, 2020, if Adobe releases a new version, customers are required to download the new version and install as usual (replace the existing app in **[!UICONTROL Applications]**).
-You are notified of the new release through your CSM (Customer Success Manager) and an in-app upgrade notification mechanism that notifies users of an upgrade.
+You are notified of the new release through your Adobe Account Team and an in-app upgrade notification mechanism that notifies users of an upgrade.
 +++

 +++**_How do I get help for any issues that I have with Adobe Dynamic Media Classic desktop app?_**